ElleWhiteDev/Auto-Cart/README.md

 ## Description 📝

 Auto-Cart is designed to simplify your online recipe experience.
 Input your recipe's URL, ingredients, and any additional notes to save them in your personal recipe box.
 When you're ready to shop, choose your recipes and Auto-Cart builds your grocery list.
-Once you've compiled your menu you can have it emailed to you for easy access.
+You can either use your list to fill a Kroger shopping cart or have it conveniently emailed to you.

 ## Features 🌟